Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 The average U.S. household now belongs to more than 18 loyalty programs, for a total of more than 2 billion memberships.
 That’s an awful lot of loyal customers.
 But, all these programs and cards can have an unintended effect: customer loyalty fatigue.

-Most consumers do still participate in their…Continue
+Most consumers do still participate in their ‘favorite’ loyalty programs, and for many businesses, it’s a…Continue

 Added by Mike Gorun on April 22, 2016 at 5:57am — No Comments